 Nail fungus is ugly, and it can be difficult to get rid of.
-That’s why you need the advanced treatment options that Dr. Patrick D. Roberto offers his patients at Achilles Foot Care’s two locations, Delmont and Monroeville, Pennsylvania.
+That’s why you need the advanced treatment options that Dr. Patrick D. Roberto offers his patients at Achilles Foot Care’s location, Delmont, Pennsylvania.
 While it’s tempting to opt for over-the-counter remedies, these products just aren’t strong enough to reach the deep tissue where fungus is rooted.
 That means the OTC remedies can’t destroy the fungus and provide long-term relief from symptoms.
 To learn more about the state-of-the-art nail fungus treatments available at Achilles Foot Care, schedule an evaluation today by calling the practice or through the online booking tool.

 Tiny fungal bodies called dermatophytes cause toenail fungal infections.
 These infections develop when the dermatophytes enter the skin through a tiny opening — a blister, a small scrape or cut, or even an ingrown toenail.
 Once the dermatophytes are under your skin, they establish roots beneath the nail, which provides a hard protective barrier, making the infection especially difficult to treat.